|

 </beans>

-With the preceding configuration in place, every time a JMX Notification
+With the preceding configuration in place, every time a JMX Notification is broadcast from

-the target MBean (bean:name=testBean1
+the target MBean (bean:name=testBean1), the ConsoleLoggingNotificationListener bean

-that was registered as a listener through the notificationListenerMappings
+that was registered as a listener through the notificationListenerMappings property is

-bean can then take whatever action
+notified.
+The ConsoleLoggingNotificationListener bean can then take whatever action

-it deems appropriate in response to the Notification
+it deems appropriate in response to the Notification.

 You can also use straight bean names as the link between exported beans and listeners, as the following example shows: